 Raw fish may contain parasites.
 While some parasites are able to pass through a dog harmlessly, others will make a dog very sick.
 Salmon and other fish that swim upstream may have a deadly parasite, especially wild salmon caught in the Pacific Northwest region of the USA.
 Salmon poisoning may occur, leading to death if untreated.

 Fish contains heavy metals like lead and mercury.
-Eating high amounts of raw or cooked fish can create a buildup of these heavy metals in the body, possibly leading to toxicity or other health concerns down the road.
+Eating high amounts of raw or cooked fish can create a buildup of mercury in the body, possibly leading to toxicity or other health concerns down the road.

 The small bones in fish can sometimes be chewed and digested by dogs, but there is also a risk of these tiny bones getting caught on the way to the stomach, A dog can choke on fish bones or suffer injuries to the esophagus and stomach.
 Once in the stomach, the bones are usually softened by gastric acids and then digested by the body.
 However, some dogs will experience difficulty with the digestion of fish bones.